Skip to main content

 Year 1

-Taught through coding classes, this unit introduces ideas that are fundamental to building a conceptual understanding of computation for creative practice.
-Computational thinking requires more than writing code.
-It enables learning new ways to think about problem solving.
+Taught through coding classes, this unit introduces ideas that are necessary to building a theoretical understanding of computation for creative practice.
+Computational thinking enables you to think about problem-solving in new ways.

-Taught through seminars and workshops and resulting a piece of academic writing, this unit aims to give you a solid understanding of what robots are in a cultural sense, where, when and who developed them, and how they have led to specific forms of creative practice.
+Taught through seminars and workshops and resulting in a piece of academic writing, this unit aims to give you a solid understanding of what robots are in a cultural sense: where, when and who developed them, and how they have led to specific forms of creative practice.

-Taught through creative practice, in this unit you explore techniques and design methods needed to create and control robotic prototypes using a popular libraries for creating robotics.
-You will tour the basics of the coding languages including functions, data structures and conditional statements to make project-based prototypes.
+Taught through creative practice, this unit explores techniques and design methods needed to create and control robotic prototypes using popular robotics libraries.
+You will tour the basics of robotic coding languages including functions, data structures and conditional statements to make project-based prototypes.

-Taught through coding classes, this unit introduces fundamental mathematical and numerical concepts required for the development of algorithmic and computational approaches in computing for robotics. you will develop their knowledge of Calculus, Geometry and Algebra through applied, practical programming tasks.
+Taught through coding classes, this unit introduces important mathematical and numerical concepts required for the development of computing for robotics.
+You will develop your knowledge of calculus, geometry, and algebra through applied, practical programming tasks.

-Taught through creative practice, this unit you will lean to build physical computing prototypes using sensor actuators and electronics.
-This will enable you to take robotic ideas form paper to prototype.
+Taught through creative practice, this unit explores how to build physical computing prototypes.
+This will enable you to take robotic ideas from paper to prototype.

 Year 2

-Taught through coding classes, this unit introduces you to functional approaches to machine learning and AI fundamental to the computer vison systems required for autonomous robotic systems.
-These systems allow robots to recognise objects and interact with them.
+Taught through coding classes, this unit introduces you to functional approaches to machine learning and AI.
+These approaches are fundamental to the computer vision systems which allow robots to recognise objects and interact with them.

 Taught through creative practice, this unit allows you to translate ideas into robotic artworks using your new skills and understandings.
 As well as building your individual portfolio of robotics practice this unit will test how well your intentions translate into creative outcomes.